-(ii) Audit and Risk Committee (formerly known as the Audit, Compliance and Risk Management Committee)
+(ii) Audit and Risk Committee

 The Audit and Risk Committee is comprised of three independent, Non-Executive Directors: Jacqui Walters (Chair), James MacKenzie and Elana Rubin.

 The Audit and Risk Committee assists the Board in overseeing the integrity of the Company's corporate and regulatory financial reporting, risk management framework and internal controls.